-Innovation Map: Top 10 FMCG Industry Trends & Innovations
+Innovation Map outlines the Top 10 FMCG Industry Trends & 20 Promising Startups

-Tree Map: The Impact of FMCG Industry Trends
+Tree Map reveals the Impact of the Top 10 FMCG Industry Trends

-The Tree Map below illustrates the top 10 FMCG industry trends that will impact companies in 2021.
+Based on the FMCG Innovation Map, the Tree Map below illustrates the impact of the Top 10 FMCG Industry Trends.
 Startups and scaleups work on technological solutions to meet the growing consumer demand for convenience, sustainability, and engaging experiences.
 The permeation of smartphones globally also pushes the digitization and growth of eCommerce, driving companies towards implementing technologies such as AI, Big Data, IoT, Blockchain, and 3D Printing.
 FMCG brands adapt product development, manufacturing, and packaging to meet consumer demand for sustainable processes and improved convenience.
 Online shops open new avenues for data management and analytics that further increase revenues for FMCG companies.
 For example, a growing number of brands directly distribute and sell to their customers via online channels which reduces transportation and logistics costs.

-Global Startup Heat Map: FMCG Startups & Emerging Companies
+Global Startup Heat Map covers 3.011 FMCG Startups & Scaleups

 Top 10 FMCG Industry Trends in 2021